kailash-manasarovar/statement/docs/timeline/2022/november.md

     - I had no idea I was being drugged, and possibly sedated, in my own home at this stage or how that would get worse and worse for me over time.
     - I wonder how much in subscription fees a repeat rape-porn clip would earn on the porn networks?
     - I wonder if it's possible to claim such moneys back in litigation?
 Both from the original perpetrators and then again from the Dénia porn gangs.
+    - It's interesting to trace the emerging clarity through commits, isn't it.

 - I'm reliably informed by rock-solid sources that the porn-gangs had started to enter my flat while I was sedated in November 2022.
 - Let's hope all footage is released as soon as possible for the safety and well-being of Dénia's children, young people, elderly, and vulnerable women.

+### Passing the switcheroo test

+- I believe today that this event functioned as a *test* to see how well the constant drugging in my apartment had worked.
+- Would I remember this man as being the same man that [showed me his face at Lourdes the year before](../2021/march.md#the-portuguese-man-next-door)?
+- If I remembered him, I might have said something and they would have delayed possibly.
+- Is this why there was such a long delay in getting started at the conservatory?
+I hadn't yet passed the test?
+- I did not remember the man from Lourdes in Benijembla on that day because whatever drugs and poisons I had been ingesting without my knowledge had successfully battered my memory and cognition.
+- It was an irony that the whole of Benijembla was celebrating a domestic violence movement that month.
+- Anyway, I passed the test, hence the grinning, which meant [the *switcheroo* porn could go ahead](../../crimes/protagonists/vidal-sastre.md#four-distinct-men), and so he turned up the following week at the conservatory, with the others, to start the Denia TV special, I expect, live-streamed on criminal and non-criminal porn networks across the world, perhaps even on Pornhub if the [Pakistani Yorkshire-man at Bali](../2024/may.md#the-pakistani-yorkshire-man) is to be believed.

 ## A sexualized 4-year-old at the Chinese bazaar